Discover Cape Breton Highlands National Park, Nova Scotia

 To avoid crowds, consider visiting the park during the shoulder seasons or weekdays.
 Popular attractions may be less crowded, allowing for a more peaceful experience.

-cape breton highlands2 scaled
+cape breton highlands scaled

-cape breton highlands3 scaled
+cape breton highlands scaled

 Frequently Asked Questions about Cape Breton Highlands National Park